Adam-A/Foodini/SprintMeeting_1.md

 ## Sydney Schiller
 ### Accomplishments
 Completed most of the pantry view controller, had encountered an issue with ingredients stacking which needs to be addressed.
+Set up project organization.

 ### Planned
 For the upcoming week, plans on finishing the pantry view controller, the pantry